Code-Institute-Submissions/Gediminas-Luksevicius-Xshape-GYM/README.md

 Footer idea taken from Coding institute studying material.Jus added different shape icons from [Font Awesome](https://fontawesome.com/).

 ## Media

-All photos taken from google open source pages
+All photos taken from google open source pages.And was used just for study purposes.